Logo for Vibrationdamage.com

 Inspection reports often attribute damage to "normal settling".
 Most homes older than ten years or so will have a few (under 10) hairline cracks in drywall or plaster as a result of normal aging processes and minor settling.
 It is highly unlikely that one can account for a home near a construction site suddenly having developed hundreds of cracks throughout the home as reflective of normal aging.

 Mere citation of the possibility of other potential causes of damage does not make that possibility a fact.
 It is the scientific responsibility of any inspector to prove his assertions and opinions with actual and fully representative data, objectively reflecting all his observations and directly supporting his conclusions.
-In the absence of such clearly relevant and unambiguous supporting data, such claims are little more than unreliable speculation, and easily challenged.[9]
+He must also support his claims with full citations of the scientific literature, which you can then check against his claims.
+In the absence of clearly relevant and unambiguous supporting data along with well-documented full citations of the scientific literature which support the assertions of the "expert", such claims are little more than unreliable speculation, and easily challenged.[9]

 Opinions Based on Vibration Monitoring